-A TPC is issued when the customer makes a name change.
+A Temporary Paper Credential is issued when the customer makes a material change.
 The customer must wait to receive the new license by mail.
-However, the customer may use his or her old license as photo ID until the new license arrives.
+Customer can retain the license or ID provided there are no changes other than the address.
 For address changes, there is no change in the procedure of notifying DMV of the new address.
 A marker can be used to write the new address on the reverse side of the TPC.

-Can a new Connecticut driver (teenager, driver from another state) use a TPC for driving before his/her license arrives?
+Can a new Connecticut driver (teenager, driver from another state) use a Temporary Paper Credential (TPC) for driving before his/her license arrives?

 Yes.
-A new driver can use the TPC to drive.
+A new driver can use the Temporary Paper Credential (TPC) to drive.
 Law enforcement can verify the information on the TPC.

 If I recently moved to Connecticut, how does Central Issuance affect me?

-You will be issued a TPC and DMV will keep your out-of-state license.
+You will be issued a Temporary Paper Credential (TPC) and DMV will keep your out-of-state license.
 Your permanent one will be mailed within 20 calendar days.

 How will customers who are not served by U.S. Post Office home delivery obtain their new driver licenses or ID cards from DMV?